cpjobling/eg-150-textbook/_sources/laplace_transform/6/transfer_functions.md

 +++ {"slideshow": {"slide_type": "notes"}}

-The preparatory reading for this section is [Chapter 4.4](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=75#ppg=113) {cite}`karris` which discusses transfer function models of electrical circuits.
-We have also adapted content from [3.6 The System Function](https://www.accessengineeringlibrary.com/content/book/9781260454246/toc-chapter/chapter3/section/section28) from {cite}`schaum`.
+The preparatory reading for this section is [3.6 The System Function](https://www.accessengineeringlibrary.com/content/book/9781260454246/toc-chapter/chapter3/section/section28) from {cite}`schaum`.

 +++